ComputeCanada/mc-hub/docs/usage-statistics.md

 required for usage history and is applied by initialization.

-The supervisor restarts an exited child independently, with retry delays from one to 60 seconds, and stops both children on SIGTERM/SIGINT.
+The supervisor restarts an exited child independently, with retry delays from one to 60 seconds, and stops its children on SIGTERM/SIGINT.
 Compose restarts the supervisor container unless it was explicitly stopped.
 A file lock on the shared database volume prevents two supervisors from running against that volume.
 Run only one background-worker container per hub.
 Errors and worker restarts are